claudia-hm/BSPP/Project/readme.md

-# Final project: Bayesian Logistic Regression
+# Bayesian Logistic Regression: Theoretical foundations and application to real use cases employing specific probabilistic programming (PyMC3, PyStan and Tensorflow Probability)

-This is the repository of the Final Project of the Bayesian Statistics and Probabilistic Programming course: **Bayesian Logistic Regression: Theoretical foundations and application to real use cases employing specific probabilistic programming (PyMC3, PyStan and Tensorflow Probability)**.
+This is the repository of the Final Project of the Bayesian Statistics and Probabilistic Programming course.

 The work has consisted in doing exhaustive review of the Logistic Regression function from a Bayesian perspective.
 In particular, we have performed several Bayesian experiments with three different programming languages (PyMC3, PyStan and Tensorflow Probability) and done comparisons regarding the convergence, autocorrelation, effective sample size, execution time and performance.